National PhD Candidates Survey Results

 To gain insight into where PhD candidates aim to work after completing their PhD, the following question was asked: "What career perspective do you aspire most after graduation?"
 PhD candidates could choose from a) as a researcher within academia, b) as a researcher outside academia, c) other career perspectives, or d) I don’t know.

-• Nearly 60% of PhD candidates aspire to a career in academia; one-third within the university and one-quarter outside academia.
+• Over 60% of PhD candidates aspire to a career in academia; 36% within the university and 25% outside academia.
 Just under 20% aspire to a career outside of academia.
-About a quarter indicated they do not yet know their career aspirations.
+Just over 20% indicated they do not yet know their career aspirations.
 This group includes a relatively high proportion of employee PhD candidates and PhD candidates in their first year.

 • Similar to 2021, a relatively high percentage of scholarship PhD candidates and PhD candidates from non-EU countries aspire to a career as a researcher within academic science.